fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 ##### Route Truncation

-The token ‘T’ in a route description indicates the route has been truncated.
+The token `T` in a route description indicates the route has been truncated.
 That is, the entire route through to the destination has not been presented.
 When included, the route truncation indicator must be the last item in the route description.

-Route truncation is modelled by class *RouteTruncationIndicator* in package *RouteTrajectory*, and is associated with class *RouteTrajectoryElement*.
-A route is modelled by an ordered sequence of instances of *RouteTrajectoryElement*.
+Route truncation is modelled by class `RouteTruncationIndicator` in package `RouteTrajectory`, and is associated with class `RouteTrajectoryElement`.
+A route is modelled by an ordered sequence of instances of `RouteTrajectoryElement`.
 The truncation indicator may only be associated with the last element in the sequence (it is meaningless to truncate a route prior to the last element).